randumami/Whats-My-Share/README.md

 This project was created for me to play around with patterns MVVM and others.
 So please dont expect everything to be functioning at all times.

-if you do want to compile it the ....
+if you do want to compile it ....

 ##remember to make an enum with you api key from https://www.alphavantage.co/support/#api-key

  enum keys {